 As noted, WooCommerce is a plugin, so the design of your online store will originate within the WordPress CMS.
-And if you think that Shopify’s 70 theme options are a lot, well, you’d be correct.
-However, it pales in comparison to what’s available in WordPress’ open-source universe.
+And if you think that Shopify’s 73 theme options are a lot, well, you’d be correct.
+However, it pales in comparison to the themes available in WordPress’s open-source universe.

 Here, the options are truly endless, as plugins are almost always made to integrate with any template.
 However, some designs have WooCommerce specifically in mind.
 If an online store is your sole aim, then those always prove to be the best starting point.